September 5, 2025 (5mo ago) — last updated February 24, 2026 (7d ago)

 Exploring your path through numerology

-Numerology offers a different, often eye-opening perspective.
-The idea is that numbers in your birth date carry energy pointing to strengths, lessons, and talents.
+Numerology offers a different perspective.
+The idea is that numbers in your birth date carry themes that hint at strengths, lessons, and talents.
+Dan Millman’s work and the Life Purpose App make these ideas accessible to beginners.45

 Decoding your birth date

-At its best, numerology isn’t fortune-telling; it’s a tool for self-awareness that complements reflective work and community feedback.
+At its best, numerology complements reflective work and community feedback; it’s a tool for self-awareness, not fortune-telling.2

-Use a journal to connect the dots between what you do and what makes you feel alive.
+Use a journal to connect what you do with how you feel.
 Look for moments when your gifts flowed naturally.

 Try these prompts: